 A wide range of health care services are provided from the Terang Campus.
-In addition to care provided by the General Practitioners, there are specialists in Obstetrics (NB: Terang & Mortlake Health Services ceased provision of Birthing Services from 31st December 2020), Gynaecology, Geriatrics and General Surgery who visit Terang on a regular basis.
+In addition to care provided by the General Practitioners, there are specialists in Gynaecology, Geriatrics and General Surgery who visit Terang on a regular basis.

-The Terang Social Centre was established in 1985, and provides a focus for a variety of community-based services and well-being activities which are of assistance to people with a disability, injured and elderly clients.
+The Terang Social Centre was established in 1985, and provides a focus for a variety of community-based services and well-being activities which are of assistance to disabled, injured and elderly clients.
 Construction of the Josie Black Community Health Centre, at the front of the original Social Centre, was completed in May 2006.
 The Josie Black Community Health Centre provides a modern venue for the delivery of broad range of healthcare services formerly provided at the Terang Hospital and at the Living Well Centre.
-These include District Nursing services, Diabetes Education, Health Promotion and Allied Health services such as Podiatry, Speech Pathology, Dietetics, Occupational Therapy and Physiotherapy.
+These include District Nursing services, Diabetes Education, Health Promotion and

+Allied Health services such as Podiatry, Speech Pathology, Dietetics, Occupational Therapy and Physiotherapy.